-EGR 599, which is taught each spring semester by former Dean Thomas Lester, seeks to develop a student’s personal leadership philosophy through a series of strategies.
+EGR 599, which is taught each spring semester by Dean Larry Holloway, seeks to develop a student’s personal leadership philosophy through a series of strategies.
 These include:

 - introducing students to the concept of leadership and helping them understand the differences between leadership and management as discussed by authors in selected readings